 I think one thing that HRs can encourage to reduce the feeling of isolation is to utilise video options during online group meeting... so to try and recreate as much as they can, a similar office atmosphere for their workers.

 And other than that?
-Managers and supervisors, as well as HR, should always remain contactable and online via their office channels.
+Managers and supervisors, as well as HR, should always remain contactable and online via their official channels.
 So that if let's say anyone has questions, queries, or worries about the workplace, they can reach out to these appropriate personnel.

 Another thing we'd recommend is actually a rotational calendar for staff members?
 So if some of them are able to come in on certain days to meet their colleagues, I think that would be best for them to reduce this feeling of isolation.